Mitogenie/Mito-Hacker/README.md

         - Number of stains: 1
             - The stanied channel should be red or green.
 - Output: Multi- or Single-cell fluorescence images (Standard 2d RGB Tiff)
-    - Output images with synthetic nuclei can used as input for Mito Miner or Cell Catcher.
+    - Output images with synthetic nuclei can used as input for Mito Catcher or Cell Catcher.

 ###### Instructions
 - Run Nuc_Adder.ipynb using Jupyter notebook.